Testing Stationarity and Change Point Detection in Reinforcement Learning: Proofs

-Similar to Lemma \ref{lemmamatrixnonstat}, we can show that the maximum eigenvalue of the matrix inside the curly brackets converges to $\lambda_{\max} \{(T_2-T_1)^{-1} \sum_{t=T_1}^{T_2-1} \Mean\phi_L(A_{t},S_{t})\phi_L^\top(A_{t},S_{t})\}$, which is bounded by some finite constant under (A5).
-Under the given conditions on $\epsilon$ and $L$, the conditional variance of \eqref{eqn:anothertwoterms} given the data is of the order $(NT)^{-2c-1}$, for some constant $c>0$, WPA1.
 Notice that the probability of a standard normal random variable exceeding $z$ is bounded by $\exp(-z^2/2)$ for any $z>1$; see e.g., the inequality for the Gaussian Mill's ratio \citep{birnbaum1942inequality}.
-Since \eqref{eqn:anothertwoterms} is a mean-zero Gaussian random variable given the data, it is of the order $O\{(NT)^{-c-1/2} \sqrt{\log (NT)}\}$, with probability at least $1-O\{(NT)^{-C}\}$ for any sufficiently large constant $C>0$.
-This together with Bonferroni inequality yields the desired uniform upper error bound for the first term.
-As for the second term, notice that by Lemma \ref{lemmaQ}, the difference $\delta_{i,t}(\widehat{\beta}_{[T_1,T_2]})-\delta_{i,t}^*$ decays at a rate of $(NT)^{-c}$ for some constant $c>0$, uniformly in $i,t,T_1,T_2$, WPA1.
-Based on this result, we can similarly derive the upper error bound for the second term.
-This completes the proof.
+Since \eqref{eqn:anothertwoterms} is a mean-zero Gaussian random variable given the data, it is of the order